sherlock-project/sherlock/removed_sites.md

 ```

 ## YandexCollection
-As of 2020-08-11, YandexCollection presents us with a rechapta which prevents us from checking for usernames
+As of 2020-08-11, YandexCollection presents us with a recaptcha which prevents us from checking for usernames
 ```json
   "YandexCollection": {
     "errorType": "status_code",